Holographic complexity of anisotropic black branes

-We have used the CA conjecture to study the time-dependence of holographic complexity for an anisotropic black brane solution.
-The gravitational solution is dual to the $\mathcal{N}=4$ SYM theory deformed by a position-dependent theta-term that breaks isotropy and conformal invariance.
+The MT solution is dual to the $\mathcal{N}=4$ SYM theory deformed by a position-dependent theta-term that breaks isotropy and conformal invariance.
 The background geometry is controlled by the ratio $a/T$, where $a$ is the parameter of anisotropy, and $T$ is the Hawking temperature.
-In the following we discuss the effects of the anisotropy on the holographic complexity.

 Similarly to the case of isotropic systems, the rate of change of complexity in anisotropic systems is zero for $t \leq t_c$, and it is non-zero for $t>t_c$, with this critical time given by equation (\ref{eq-tc}).
-Figure \ref{fig-tc} shows the behaviour of $t_c$ as a function of the anisotropy parameter.
+Figure \ref{fig-tc} shows the behavior of $t_c$ as a function of the anisotropy parameter.
 In this figure we consider increasing values of the anisotropy parameter, while keeping fixed the temperature.
 As compared with an isotropic system with the same temperature, the holographic complexity of anisotropic systems remains constant for a shorter period, i.e., the effect of the anisotropy is to reduce $t_c$.